 The thermal cut-out reset switch can be located near the oil sight glass, should your compressor get too hot and cut out.

-It's really important to look after yourself, others around you, and your air compressor equipment; so have a look at our SGS Engineering Air Compressor Safety Tips below.
+It's really important to look after yourself, others around you, and your air compressor equipment.
+As with any and all machinery, your compressor will require routine maintenance to ensure that it operates at optimum levels.
+So have a look at our SGS Engineering Air Compressor Maintenance Tips below.

 For the longevity of your air compressor;